The Hana to Yume

-The Hana to Yume (ザ花とゆめ, Za Hana to Yume) is a Japanese shōjo manga magazine published by Hakusensha on the 25th of January, April, July, and October.
+The Hana to Yume (ザ花とゆめ, Za Hana to Yume) is a Japanese shōjo manga magazine published by Hakusensha on 25 January, April, July, and October.

 The magazine serves as a supplementary issue to the larger magazine Hana to Yume, featuring one-shots or side stories of series running in Hana to Yume.
 There are series running irregularly in the magazine.